-The Orana Arts team attended the opening of Aleshia Lonsdale’s HomeGround exhibition at the Western Plains Cultural Centre and our Administration Officer Paris Norton shared her response:
+The Orana Arts team attended the opening of Aleshia Lonsdale’s 2016 HomeGround exhibition at the Western Plains Cultural Centre and Paris Norton shares her response:

 A softly spoken woman – family in tow – stands outside the doors of the gallery at the Western Plains Cultural Centre.
 Adjusting her glasses, she stands there quietly, avoiding the fuss and attention of the crowd that grows in anticipation of the new HomeGround exhibition.
 Many don’t know, but she is the main event, the mastermind behind an incredible collection.
 She is Aleshia Lonsdale.

 As you enter the gallery space you approach a wall with a quote just slightly above eye level.
 Immediately you feel dominated.
 It’s a quote about the removal of children with comparison to the stolen generation.
 We learn from this that we are battling in today’s society a far bigger problem than we might assume.
 Taken aback by the quote you move along a narrow walk way.
 The wall blocks sight of the other artworks making you feel like one of many sardines in the can as you squeeze your way through the crowd.
 Behind opens up a rabbit warren of walls and artworks.
 Where do I look first?
 You can’t help but see that this style of entrance was curated to set the emotion and complexity of the topic.

 The artworks speak of complex conditions and realities of Aboriginal communities and the forced removal of children from their families.
 Works that hit you in the places that make your belly turn as you think of your own child and the life you so desperately fight for them to have.
 It makes you hold them that little bit tighter and watch as they are fascinated by the red and yellow petals that flow against the wall and onto to the ground.
 My son is taken simply by the pretty colours, completely unaware that his imagination plays with representations of fallen children.